-This is a hybrid course, consisting of video lectures, in-person office hours an in-person labs.
-Lectures will review the work we are doing in the lab as well as relevant concepts related to molecular biology and the experimental procedures.
-For this reason, it is highly recommended that you view the lectures prior to lab and are prepared for lab by having read the relevant lab manual sections.
-Previous students that complete the classes class and do the pre-class work were more likely to complete labs on time and develop greater mastery of the material.
+This is an in-person course.
+During lecture we will review the work we are doing in the lab.
+For this reason, it is highly recommended that you attend class, and are prepared by having read the relevant lab manual sections for the day prior to coming to class.
+Previous students that attend class and do the pre-class work are more likely to complete labs on time and develop greater mastery of the material.

-This course is designed to be an environment for everyone to learn.
-Active participation by asking and answering questions and participating in discussions (e.g., during office hours, and lab), is encouraged.
+This course is designed to be an environment for everyone to learn and construct a shared understanding of the material.
+Active participation by asking and answering questions and participating in discussions (e.g., during office hours, class, lab), is encouraged.
+There will be opportunities in each class to think individually and engage in discussions with your peers and me.
 Being able to communicate understanding and confusion is critical to success in any discipline!
 To encourage collaboration, grades are not assigned on a curve.
 We will focus on developing an understanding of fundamental concepts as they apply to different examples.
 Therefore, tests and assignments are not memorization-based.
 Instead, they will include questions that are based on solving problems in new contexts, analyzing and interpreting data to draw conclusions, constructing and critiquing claims.
 Quizzes are open-note/book.